Pesin theory for transcendental maps and applications

-\begin{remark*} The statements of Theorems A, B and C are a simplified version of the ones we prove inside the paper (respectively, Thms. \ref{thm-pesin}, \ref{thm-pesin-entire} and \ref{thm-pesin-inner}).
+\begin{remark*} The statements of Theorems \ref{teo:A} and \ref{teo:B}, and Corollary \ref{corol:D} are a simplified version of the ones proved inside the paper (respectively, Thms. \ref{thm-pesin}, \ref{thm-pesin-entire} and \ref{thm-pesin-inner}).
 These stronger statements are formulated in terms of the Rohklin's natural extension of the corresponding dynamical systems.
 Since this construction is not common in transcendental dynamics (although it is standard in ergodic theory), we chose to present our results in this simplified (and weaker) form.
 For convenience of the reader, all the needed results about Rohklin's natural extension can be found in Section \ref{subsect-Rokhlin's-natural-ext}.
-Nevertheless, for simplicity, the proof of \ref{corol:C} is done without using Rohklin's natural extension.

-Finally, although the results are stated here for meromorphic functions, we shall work in the more general class $ \mathbb{K} $ of functions with countably many singularities; in particular, this allows us to consider \textit{periodic} attracting basins of meromorphic maps, not only invariant ones.
-The technicalities that arise when working in class $ \mathbb{K} $ are explained in Section \ref{subsect-components-Fatou-K}.
-Note also that the definition of thin singular values has to be adapted to deal with several singularities (see Def. \ref{defi-sparse-sv}), as well as the definiton of order of growth in a sector (see Def. \ref{defi-sectorS}). \end{remark*} We denote by $ \widehat{\mathbb{C}} $, $ \mathbb{C} $ and $ \mathbb{D} $, the Riemann sphere, complex plane, and unit disk, respectively.
-The normalized Lebesgue measure in the unit circle $ \partial\mathbb{D} $ is denoted by $ \lambda $.
-We designate by $ D(x,r) $ the Euclidean disk of center $ x $ and radius $ r>0 $.
-We denote by $ \textrm{dist}(z,w) $ the Euclidean distance between two points in the complex plane.
+Although the results are stated here for meromorphic functions, we shall work in the more general class $ \mathbb{K} $ of functions with countably many singularities; in particular, this allows us to consider \textit{periodic} attracting basins of meromorphic maps, not only invariant ones.
+The technicalities that arise when working in class $ \mathbb{K} $ are explained in Section \ref{subsect-components-Fatou-K}. \end{remark*}